If you are planning a trip to Turkey, you will want to read this Turkey packing list and tips for what to wear in Turkey for every season!

-Turkey is also a muslim country.
+Turkey is also a Muslim country.
 However, it is quite a liberal country and beachwear on the coastal beaches is the norm!
-However in smaller towns, and in the country in general, modest dress is typical, for locals and tourists.
+However, in smaller towns, and in the country in general, modest dress is typical, for locals and tourists.

-Turkey also enjoys a summer and winter, so what to wear in Turkey in October or November is going to be a lot different than what to wear in Turkey in June and July!
+Turkey also enjoys summer and winter, so what to wear in Turkey in October or November is going to be a lot different than what to wear in Turkey in June and July!

 Turkey Packing List and What to Wear in Turkey

 Compared to Western Standards (and most other countries in the world), Turkey is quite a cheap place to shop!
 Whether you are looking for new luggage, polo shirts, shoes or purses, you can find it all at Istanbul’s Grand Bazaar or in markets in other large towns such as Izmir.

 Do not worry if you find yourself short on clothes, you can easily grab a few tshirts, or new sandals (yes, I broke mine and replaced them for USD4), especially in Istanbul!

 What you are going to pack for Turkey is going to depend on the season and where you plan to go!
 What to wear in Istanbul is quite different that what you need for Pamukkale.

 What to Pack for Turkey: The Basics